Lux-AI-Challenge/Lux-Design-S1/CONTRIBUTING.md

 ## Contributing Starter Kits

-If you are interested in contributing a starter kit for a language that is not currently supported, please message us on Discord or post on the forums.
-We are more than happy to work with you to integrate kits for new languages!
+If you are interested in contributing a starter kit for a language that is not currently supported, please post an issue about it on our [issue tracker](https://github.com/Lux-AI-Challenge/Lux-Design-2021/issues) so that people do not accidentally do the same things.

+Here are a few things to be aware of.
+The competition servers currently run on Ubuntu 18.04, and has Python, NodeJS, and Java installed on the system, along with a whole ton of other Python packages.
+Hence, any language that can compile to machine code / binaries can be easily added to the competition.

+If you want to get started, we recommend copying the structure of the folder `src/kits/cpp`.
+We require you to provide a README similar to the other kit readme's, along with documentation on how to get started compiling code, then running a match using the compiled code.

+Moreover, for compiled languages, we recommend also copying over the `compile.sh` script and `Dockerfile` in `src/kits/cpp/simple/` if the language's compiled binaries are OS dependent.
+For example, for the C++ kit, the dockerfile is used to compile the C++ agent code on Ubuntu 18.04 so then that code can be submitted to the competition servers.

+If you have any questions or need help adding a starter kit, the Lux AI team is more than happy to help!
+Message us anywhere (preferably Github).